cmubtg/btg-website/src/pages/members/juhyep.md

   websites for local small businesses and non-profit organization.

-  \-﻿ I am a research assistant under the Simon Initiative and 2 CMU HCII professors, laying groundwork about impact of pedagogical interventions leveraging VR and other XR tools for instructional use.

   \-﻿ I built engaging app for high school students to easily find and research colleges, filtering by preferences, and connect with current students at colleges.
 I implemented Beautiful Soup and Python to gather data from databases to create college profiles and used Swift on XCode to construct prototype of app.

-  \-﻿ I wrote 650 lines of Python code to program game similar to Pac-Man using Python, TKinter GUI framework, and pathfinding algorithms, Breadth First Search, and A* for 15112 term Project.
+  \-﻿ I programmed a game similar to Pac-Man using Python, TKinter GUI framework, and pathfinding algorithms, Breadth First Search, and A* for 15112 Term Project.

+  \-﻿ I am a research assistant under the Simon Initiative and 2 CMU HCII professors, laying groundwork about impact of pedagogical interventions leveraging VR and other XR tools for instructional use.
+I contribute by establishing survey instrument, collecting interviews and focus group responses, and manage data about student engagement and learning.
 resume: /img/sally-pak-resume-3.4.pdf
 year: 2025
 degree: BS